 While most plants aren't as sensitive as fish when it comes to water parameters, you'll still need to provide some basic needs for plants to flourish.
 Mainly: light (Here is our: LED Aquarium Lighting Guide which you might find helpful), nutrients, and CO2.
 This is true of all plants, but when you're growing live plants in an aquarium, it's even more important.

-Getting these three aspects right will guarantee great plant growth in your aquarium, and you'll find yourself doing regular trimming and maintenance on thriving plants within a few weeks!
+Getting these three aspects right will guarantee great plant growth in your aquarium, and you'll find yourself doing regular trimming and maintenance on thriving plants (this is a good aquascaping toolkit) within a few weeks!
 If you need some help trimming and maintaining plants correctly then check out our trimming guide here.